Read Time: 7 minutes

 What is Review Generation?

 First off, let’s define review generation.
 Review generation is the act of encouraging customers to write reviews about your business, products, and services.
-These reviews will appear where your business is mentioned online, such as your local listings, and you can place them on your website to improve your conversion rate.
+These reviews will appear where your business is mentioned online, such as in your local listings, and you can place them on your website to improve your conversion rate.

 Benefits of Review Generation